wendyyh/cse15l-lab-reports/lab_report_1.md

-# CSE 15L Lab Report 1
+# CSE 15L Lab Report 1: Remote Access and File System
 ## Installing VScode
 (If you choose to use a computer in the lab, you may skip the installation and simply open Visual Studio Code on a lab computer.)

 **Visual Studio Code** is a code editor we will be used in future CSE15L labs.
-Go to [VS Code Website](https://code.visualstudio.com/) and follow the instruction on the website.
-Choose the version that is right for your operating systems (i.e macOS for Macs, Windows for PCs).
+Go to [VS Code Website](https://code.visualstudio.com/) and choose the version that is right for your operating systems (i.e macOS for Macs, Windows for PCs).
 Follow steps in the downloaded package to install VS Code on your computer.

-After installing the VS Code successfully on your computer, you are now able to open it and should see a window like this:
+After installing the VS Code successfully on your computer, you are now able to open it and should see an opening window like this:

 ![VS Code Screenshot](lab1_vscode_sc.png)